Energy bills are still doing their best impression of a horror film, so it makes sense to know exactly which appliances are rinsing your electricity.

 How Much Energy Does a Single Lightbulb Use?

-A non-energy-saving 100W light bulb uses around 0.1 kW per hour, which would cost approximately 2.2p an hour to use.
+A traditional 100W incandescent bulb uses 0.1 kWh per hour, which costs about 2.5p an hour at the current rate.

 How Much Energy Does a Tumble Dryer Use?